dj1ch/dj1ch/README.md

 - Minigotchi, a pwnagotchi somewhat loaded on a raspberry pi pico/esp8266
 - The Eupnea project website.
 - My portfolio website.
 - A cool fork of the pico-ducky, with mouse support.
 I also added some scripts for these for you to use!
+Most of them are written by me

 ## Unmaintained/development paused...
 - Skid attack, a python script that will brick a skid's computer